 An introductory foods course that will consider not only how, but also why food is prepared, served, and stored in certain ways.
-This course will teach the basic cooking techniques needed to successfully prepare breakfast, lunch, dinner, and dessert.
+This is a survey course that teaches the basic cooking techniques needed to successfully prepare foods for breakfast, lunch, dinner, and dessert.
 Students will begin to adapt and alter recipes, as part of learning how to be a proficient designer.
 Special events may include a gingerbread design project.